PALM KERNEL OIL

-Palm kernel oil is a highly stable saturated oil from the seed of the palm plant and is used as one of the primary ingredients in our antiperspirant stick.
+Elaeis guineesis (palm) kernel oil is a highly stable saturated oil from the seed of the palm plant.
+It is used in many personal care products because of the skin feel it provides.
+It is used as one of the primary ingredients in our antiperspirants and natural strength deodorants.

 The palm kernel oil is obtained by mechanical extraction from the seed or kernel of the oil palm (Elaeis guineensis), the same plant which provides palm oil (palm oil comes from the pulp of the palm fruit as opposed to the seed).
 It is then exposed to clay to adsorb some of its original color and some odors are removed by distilling the substance under a vacuum.
 This process produces the palm kernel oil ingredient we use.